rich-s-d/Python-3-/README.md

 4. C:\path\to\app>set FLASK_APP=server.py, then python -m flask run
 5. SET FLASK_DEBUG=1, then python -m flask run # development mode!

+6.C:\Users\Shane Rich\webserver>pip freeze > requirements.txt # creates a list of requirements for this app to be run on other machines!
+This is why we use environments!

 ### Maching Learning and Data Science
 #### Cleaning Data